-If a participant's cumulative grade-point average in doctoral work at Andrews University drops below 3.3 in any given semester after the completion of 12 credits, he or she may be placed on academic probation.
-The participant and advisor must develop a plan to raise the grade-point average above 3.3 within the subsequent semester.
+In doctoral work, a drop below a 3.30 grade-point average in any given semester, after the completion of 12 credits, may result in academic probation.
+The participant and advisor must develop a plan to raise the grade-point average above 3.30 within the subsequent semester.
 The Director of Graduate Programs must approve this plan.
-When the cumulative grade-point average reaches 3.3, the Director of Graduate Programs reinstates the participant to regular status.
+When the cumulative grade-point average reaches 3.30, the Director of Graduate Programs reinstates the participant to regular status.
 However, if the participant has not reached the minimum grade-point average within the time limit stated in the approved plan, he or she may be dropped from the program.